rbenamotz/camicmo/README.md

 ## Privacy
 Everything is local.
 The system does not collect any personal information, does not store usage logs, and does not "call home".

+## Thanks
+Based on idea (and butiful execution) by Tovi Levy.
+Check his project at https://youtu.be/FTn1oHqCWCM